UofT-DSI/applying_statistical_concepts/README.md

 Note that this textbook contains helpful 'homework exercise' at the end of each chapter, that may optionally be completed.

 ### Technology Requirements
-1. Computer with internet access
+1. Zoom (camera optional but encouraged)
-2. R and RStudio installed (preferred), or accessed via the [Posit Cloud](https://posit.cloud/).
+2. R and RStudio (installation preferred, or accessed via the [Posit Cloud](https://posit.cloud/)).
-3. Camera is optional although encouraged.

-### Course Delivery
+### Lectures
-**Course** The course runs synchronously over Zoom.
+The course runs synchronously over Zoom.
 It consists of three classes a week for three weeks (i.e., a total of 21 hours over nine classes).
 Classes are 6 PM - 8 PM EST on Mondays (with the exception of the first class, moved to Tuesday) and Thursdays, and 9 AM - 12 PM EST on Saturdays.
 Being mindful of online fatigue, there will be one or two breaks during each class where students are encouraged to stretch, grab a drink and snacks, or ask any additional questions.

-**Tutorial** Tutorial sessions are also offered over Zoom, at the same link.
-Tutorials take place from 5 PM - 6 PM EST on Mondays and Thursdays, and 8:30 AM - 9 AM EST and 12 PM - 12:30 PM EST on Saturdays.
-Tutorial attendance is optional, and organization is unstructued.
-The tutorial is the best place for questions/issues pertaining to software, assignments, and optional homework questions.

-## Course Details
 The course is designed for teaching via slides and live-coding.
 Students should perform coding in real-time, alongside the instructor.
 Students are encouraged to ask questions at any time.
 As required, we will use Zoom Whiteboard to work through 'pen and paper'-type questions, and Posit cloud to work through coding puzzles.

+### Tutorial
+Tutorial sessions are also offered over Zoom, at the same link.
+Tutorials take place from 5 PM - 6 PM EST on Mondays and Thursdays, and 8:30 AM - 9 AM EST and 12 PM - 12:30 PM EST on Saturdays.
+Tutorial attendance is optional, and organization is unstructued.
+The tutorial is the best place for questions/issues pertaining to software, assignments, and optional homework questions.

-### Lesson Schedule
+## Course Schedule
 | Lesson | Date                   | Topic                                                                               |  Resources | Chapter |
 |--------|------------------------|-------------------------------------------------------------------------------------|------------| --------|
 | 1      | Tuesday 21 February    | Regression <br>(linear regression; simple and multiple, others)                     | [Slides]() |